-On Tuesday, September 10th, from 5 - 8 pm at their 800 Broad Street location Project For Empty Space presented Feminist FUTURES fellowship curator Alyssa Alexander’s first exhibition for PES titled On Woman Hating, featuring a series of works by six woman-identifying artists.
-The exhibition will run from the 10th of September through December 15th.
+On Tuesday, September 10th, from 5 - 8 pm, at our 800 Broad Street location, Project For Empty Space presented Feminist FUTURES fellowship curator Alyssa Alexander’s first exhibition for PES titled On Woman Hating, featuring a series of works by six woman-identifying artists.
+The exhibition will run from the 10th of September through January 25th.

 Awarded at the 2024 Badass Art Woman Awards, the Feminist FUTURES Fellowship is an annual award in its inaugural year for femme-identified and non-binary artists who are interested in intersectionality and contemporary feminist discourse.
 This new fellowship emerged from the feminist incubator, a program established in 2017 to address the pressing need for community.
 It serves as a platform for productive and critical intersectional dialogue, fostering catharsis, camaraderie, and education within the artistic community.
 It has manifested through exhibitions, a residency, and various events.